ILIAS-eLearning/ILIAS/components/ILIAS/Survey/PRIVACY.md

 - **Authentication by Access Codes** : Users need to provide an access code when starting the survey, either as input or as part of a personalised link for the survey.
 This allows participation in 360° for external raters without ILIAS login or participation of other surveys in the ILIAS public section.
 Please note that access codes do not provide any additional level of anonymisation.
 If users are logged in and access a survey with code, the code will reference their user id internally.
 - **Seperate E-Mail for Each Finished Survey**: Sends mails each time a participants finishes to survey admins including the given answers and first/lastname/login, if activated.
 - **Remind Users to Participate**: Participation reminders for participants that did not finish the survey yet.
+- **Participants can View Own Answers**: A separate presentation view of given answers is activated after finishing a survey.
 - **Results** > **Privacy** > **Without Names/Anonymous Survey**: Will remove names from results screen.
 Please note that internally ILIAS will still assign user IDs to survey passes to keep track of their participant status and store their answers.
 - **Results** > **Privacy** > **Without Names/Anonymous Survey** > **List of Participants** : This setting is only available if **List of Participants** for anonymous surveys is activated in the global survey administration.
 If activated the participants will be listed, if the minimum number has been reached (see global configuration) and the end date of the survey is reached.
 Participants will be listed with **Firstname**, **Lastname**, **Login** and their finished status.